Daltix/DataScienceTest/README.md

 Your objective is to find product matches in a dataset of DIY products using data scraped from webshops by the Daltix team.
 What you are given are a set of ~100K json objects (stored in .jsonl format) that can be found in `data/dataset.jsonl.gz`.

-What you are required to provide is a single csv that looks like the following:
+What you are required to provide is a github repository including the following

+## Deliverable 1.
+Predictions

+The predictions will be a single csv (`submission.csv`) that looks like the following:

 ```
 daltix_id_1,daltix_id_2